arboleya/ways-addressbar/README.md

 ## Usage

-You shouldn't use this plugin directly.
+You shouldn't install or use this plugin directly.

 Check Ways [docs](https://github.com/serpentem/ways).